whblondeau/jnpath/README.md

 ### scope
 - **80% is good enough.** XPath and its children are necessarily 100% solutions, because the W3C was defining general standards.
 JNPath, by implementing only a carefully-considered **pragmatic subset** of the logical model involved in JSON node selection, remains realistically completable and, hopefully, useful.

-- **Discard inapplicable aspects of the XPath datamodel.** Define a logical model of node selection that considers JSON only.
+- **Discard inapplicable aspects of the XPath datamodel.** XPath is used as a **guiding illustration of capability, rather than a datamodel to be ported.** JNPath defines a logical model of node selection that considers JSON only.
 XPath is _much_ larger and more complicated than JNPath.
 Using XPath to select JSON nodes is a textbook example of taking a 5-ton dump truck to the corner store for a banana and a pack of cigarettes.

 - **Leaf Path implementation.** JSON carries its data in leaf nodes.
 The access paths simply represent organization.
 This is _much simpler than XML's mixed-content datamodel_.
 This permits a remarkable and powerful design feature: The JNPath API exposes a function for converting JSON objects into leaf-node paths, and another function for assembling a structurally coherent set of leaf paths into a JSON object.
 Not only does this permit node selection on JSON objects to be implemented via a very simple pattern-matching operation on paths, it provides enormous convenience to any developer who wants to perform custom operations on paths.